RafaelaMirabile/mywallet-back/README.md

 /*Connect to mongodb using the server it self*/
 $ mongo

-/*Create database with collections usig dump file*/
+/*Create database with collections using dump file*/

 $ mongorestore --db mywallet --verbose \<path to project repossitory>\dump\mywallet